flashcordon/big-history/Histoire-système-solaire.md

 ## Terraformer Mars

 - En 1971, l'astronome américain Carl Sagan publie dans le journal Icarus un court article intitulé *The Long Winter Model of Martian Biology*.
 Il s'agit du premier article scientifique de l'histoire à avancer l'idée de terraformation de Mars.
+L'article se conclut sur ces mots :
+> it is  just conceivable that, in time, human en-deavors could, by volatilizing the present NPC remnant, andtaking advantage of the hypothesized instabilities, introducemuch more clement conditions on Mars, in times considerablyshorter than the precessional period.
+As with a related sug-gestion for Venus (Sagan, 1961), such planetary engineeringshould be considered seriously only after the most thoroughand ecologically responsible investigation of the planet isperformed.
 - En 1973, dans un article intitulé *Planetary engineering on Mars*, il énonce 3 scénarios possibles de terraformation de Mars
 - liquid water cannot exist for long periods of time on the surface of Mars at the present time.
 The surface pressure is too low and the